Uchicago-BSD-hlee-lab/Brown_2023/README.md

 ### Preparation and requirements

 To run the pipeline script, bowtie v1.2.1.1, bedtools v2.30.0, and R v4.0.3 must be installed.
-The reference directory should contain subdirectories for the WS230 reference genome, W230 reference genome with oma-1::gfp and cdk-1::gfp transgenes added, and WS230 reference genome with mex-5p::gfp added.
-All subdirectories should contain the WS230 genome in FASTA format, available from Wormbase (and supplemented with pseudochromosomes corresponding to transgene sequences).
+The reference directory should contain subdirectories for the WS230 reference genome.
+All subdirectories should contain the WS230 genome in FASTA format, available from Wormbase.
 A bowtie index is necessary for alignment to genome, splice junctions, structural RNAs and miRNA hairpins.
 To build all necessary bowtie index files, run
 ```

 HOME=`pwd`
 cd $HOME/reference/WS230/
 path_to_genome_fasta=$HOME/reference/WS230/c_elegans.WS230.genomic.fa